eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 A running HeadsUp implementation consists of 3 components Website, Ingestor and Database.

-HeadsUp is designed for Antelope Node Operators to run a private instance of the platform on their internal network using docker and docker compose.
+HeadsUp is designed for Antelope Node Operators to run a private instance of the platform on their internal network using docker for each of the components and docker compose to orchestrate and configure the base deployment.

 ## Website